-If you're in a new ArcGIS Online session, clicking Map will open a new map.
+If you're in a new session, clicking Map will open a new map.
 Otherwise, it will open an existing map (the last map you were using).
-If an existing map opens, click New Map as described in the previous step.
+If an existing map opens, click New Map.

-- On the ribbon, in the Find address or place box, type Island of Hawaii.
-In the list of suggested locations, choose Island of Hawai'i, United States.
+- On the ribbon, in the search box, type Houston.
+In the list of suggested locations, click Houston, TX, USA.

 - Close the Search result pop-up.